rinoshinme/darkvortex1/doc/readme.md

 # a simple deep learning framework for single gpu training and testing

+-- TODO --
+Learning more about backprop and write code.

+-- Content --
 1. IO
 1.1. model and optimizer definition
 	-- see alexnet.model